 It has been said before that winemakers love beer more than wine, whether it be for reasons of speed of production, or simply for a change of pace.
-Two such winemakers, Sam Hambour and Duncan Gibson, have taken that to its logical conclusion, and have now set up shop brewing beer in the back streets of Footscray.
+Two such winemakers, Sam Hambour and Duncan Gibson, established Hop Nation in 2015 and since those early days, it’s safe to say the pace has been quite frenetic.